The Apple Watch isn't your only smartwatch option if you own an iPhone, and that's good news because it's always good to have options, right?

 The wrist raise isn't as slick as the Apple Watch and feels a little clunky.
 Even if you choose the always-on display, the screen dims under your coat sleeve and you have to wait for it to brighten again to read what's on screen.

-Yes, the Venu 2 works with Android and iPhones while it's just the latter with the Series 6, but in terms of using them day-to-day, we'd say the Apple Watch just operates in a nicer, more effortless way.
+Yes, the Venu 2 works with Android and iPhones while it's just the latter with the Apple Watch, but in terms of using them day-to-day, we'd say the Apple Watch just operates in a nicer, more effortless way.

 In terms of features at your disposal, the Venu 2 will let you view notifications and respond to them when using an Android phone.
 You can't trim notifications the Venu 2 shows, however.
 It will show everything your smartphone does.

-The Apple Watch Series 6 offers always-on display, but the Apple Watch SE doesn't.
+The Apple Watch Series 8 offers an always-on display, but the Apple Watch SE doesn't.

 You can also take calls from the Watch and if you pay more for LTE connectivity you can use these features without your iPhone nearby.
 The Venu 2 doesn't offer that LTE support.
 Apple also seeks to make its Watch more family friendly with its Family Setup to make it one that can be used for multiple people in your household.